Registration Renewal in Virginia

 You will be charged a $10 late fee if you renew your registration after your expiration date, and you may face even stiffer penalties if you get caught driving with expired registration.
 The DMV does not provide any grace period, so once your plates expire, you can't drive or park on state roads.

-The Virginia DMV provides a 90-day extension on the registration renewals for the following types of residents:
+The Virginia DMV provides an extension of 90 days on registration renewals for the following types of residents:

 - U.S. military active duty members deployed outside of Virginia and plan on returning to the state.